This page provides support materials to assist teachers and school staff in designing and developing a school’s

 Homophobia and transphobia

 The effects of homophobia and transphobia can impact a person’s self-acceptance and self-esteem and consequently on their will to live, their outlook on the future and their ability to deal with day-to-day life.

 Same-sex attraction and suicidal ideation

 Same-sex attracted young people can be particularly at risk of suicidal thoughts at key stages of their development.
-It has been found that life episodes which may correlate with suicide ideation include:
+It has been found that life episodes that may correlate with suicide ideation include:

 - following admission to self of same-sex attraction or non-conforming gender identity.
 Acknowledging a non-conforming sexual or gender identity places great stress on the individual and can be accompanied by a sense of shame, guilt and self-loathing

 - following 'coming out' which may lead to isolation from family and peer support

 - following failed attempts to connect with gay, lesbian, transgender or bisexual community, groups or individuals.

 For more information, see: